Melanie C On Politically Incorrect Transcript- 1/13/00

 We're not talking about the straight-A students.

-We're talking about the ones who are, you know, looking like something's going on.
+We're talking about the ones who are, you know, looking like

 And I don't know.